Job AnnouncementSign-on BONUS in the amount of $2,000 (full-time) or $1,000 (part-time)*.

-- These positions include a signing bonus for fully qualified new county employees into the Behavioral Health Senior Clinician classification only, in the amount of $2,000 (full-time) or $1,000 (part-time).
+- *This position includes a signing bonus for fully qualified new county employees in the amount of $2,000 (full-time) or $1,000 (part-time).

-- The population of Fairfax County is very diverse where 39.8% of residents speak a language other than English at home (Spanish, Asian/Pacific Islander, Indo-European, and others) and CSB recognizes that staff competence speaking a variety of languages is necessary to meet client needs.
-We encourage candidate's bilingual in English and a foreign language to apply.
-A foreign language skills stipend of up to $1,300/year (full-time) may be given for qualified bi-lingual employees.
+- CSB recognizes that staff competence speaking a variety of languages is necessary to meet client needs and encourage candidates that are bilingual in English and another foreign language to apply.
+A foreign language skills stipend of up to $1300/year (full-time) may be given for qualified bilingual employees.

 - The CSB provides clinical supervision for employees who are registered as licensed eligible mental health in one of the following areas: Licensed Clinical Social Worker, Licensed Professional Counselor, Licensed Clinical Psychologist, Licensed Marriage and Family Therapist, Licensed Substance Abuse Treatment Practitioner or Clinical Nurse Specialist.

-- To recognize and reinforce the importance of professional development and enhance future recruitment of licensed professionals, if approved, the licensure supervisors will receive a stipend of $1,500 paid out biweekly over a 12-month period whether for one or more Department of Health licensure candidates.
+- In addition, to recognize and reinforce the importance of professional development and enhance future recruitment of licensed professionals, if approved, the licensure supervisors will receive a stipend of $1,500 paid out biweekly over a 12-month period whether for one or more Department of Health licensure candidates.

 Required Knowledge Skills and Abilities

-- Maintains a diverse caseload of clients with acute, chronic mental illness;
+- Maintains a diverse caseload of clients with a variety of substance use, developmental disabilities and/or mental illnesses;

-- Collaborates with service professionals as participant/lead of Interdisciplinary Team (IDT);
+- Collaborates with service professionals inside and outside of the Community Services Board;

 (The knowledge, skills and abilities listed in this specification are representative of the class but are not an all-inclusive list.)